arduino/docs-content/content/hardware/11.modulino/modulino-nodes/modulino-extender/tutorials/how-extender/content.md

 ## Programming with Arduino

 **Important:** The Extender requires **NO code changes whatsoever**.
-It operates completely transparently - your existing code works exactly the same whether the Extender is present or not.
+It operates completely transparently, your existing code works exactly the same whether the Extender is present or not.

 ### No Programming Required